Recipes

 Gaeng pa or “Jungle curry” is one of my favourite curries of all time!
 I love my food fiercely spicy and jammed pack full of vegetables and a jungle curry is all of that in a bowl!
 Healthy, aromatic, and firey - this curry has all the flavours that are iconic to Thailand.
 Jungle curry is a water-based curry (so no coconut milk is needed here) so it makes for a light but very satisfying meal.

-I was lucky enough to find some ‘on the stem’ green peppercorns in my local oriental store, which are my favourite to add in a jungle curry.
+I was lucky enough to find some ‘on the stem’ green peppercorns in an oriental store, which are my favourite to add in a jungle curry.
 These are peppercorns are in their fresh state before they get turned into either black or white pepper which we are more used to seeing.
 If you are searching for green peppercorns, they can be found either fresh ‘on the stem’ or in glass jars or tins in brine.

 I do prefer to buy fresh on the stem as visually looks fantastic in a bowl!
 On the other hand, the advantage of purchasing jars or tins is that you stock up and use them at any time.
 The taste of the peppercorns in jungle curry is like an extra peppery punch, which I love!
 If you are new to cooking/eating peppercorns, I would recommend only 1 or 2 on a spoon at a time, because combined with the fiery jungle curry itself plus the extra pepper, it may be too much but you always build up a tolerance!